AdguardTeam/AdguardKnowledgeBase/02.general/09.license-key/docs.en.md

 <a name="key"></a>
 #### What is AdGuard license key?

 License key is a unique symbol sequence that activates AdGuard.
 License key is required for AdGuard’s work after trial period's expiration.
-There are three types of licenses available:
+There are two types of licenses available:

-1. **Personal** - This license key allows you to activate AdGuard on any **three** devices.
+1. **Personal** - This license key allows you to activate AdGuard on **any three** devices.

-2. **Family** is also a universal type of license, the only difference is the number of devices.
-By purchasing this key you become the owner of **nine** desired licenses for your devices.

-3. **Beta-test** - special type of license for AdGuard beta-testers.
-Program activated with this type of license is automatically updated to the latest available beta.
+2. **Family** - This license key allows you to activate AdGuard on **any nine** devices.

-**Please NOTE**: All types of licenses are universal.
-You can activate any of the presented devices:
+**Please notice**: all types of licenses are universal.
+This means you can use them to activate any AdGuard products in any combination.
 - **Windows**, **Mac**, **Android** or **iOS**, in any combination.

 You can manage your license keys in your [AdGuard Account](http://adguard.com/login.html).